 In terms of definitions, benchmarking is “a systematic, continuous process of measuring and comparing an organization’s business processes against leaders in any industry to gain insights that will help the organization take action to improve its performance.”
 The idea here is that benchmarking any best process at any leading firm, nonprofit or for-profit, leads to specific practices that you can imitate.

-Knowing the best of the best is more focused than benchmarking because you are looking at the best of the best in your field only.
+Knowing the best of the best is superior to benchmarking because you are looking at the best of the best in your field only.
 It is akin to survivor technique, which “draws upon the notion of survival of the fittest in a competitive environment.”
 You seek out those firms in your field that have survived over the long haul and investigate the sources of their longevity.
 Then you drill down to find the reasons for their success including processes, structure, governance, everything, and anything that might be the source for their best-of-best-ness, which is defined as “those characteristics that are essential to successful performance in that industry.”

 In essence, you’re trying to put yourself in the shoes of the people who work at your BOBs to see what they’ve done to be successful.
-This is based upon Amar Bhide’s study that found “many successful entrepreneurs spend little time researching and analyzing.”
+Amar Bhide’s study found “many successful entrepreneurs spend little time researching and analyzing.”
 Four percent found ideas through systematic research for opportunities, five percent came from going with the flow of their industry, 20 percent found ideas serendipitously, and 71 percent came from an idea encountered at an earlier job.

 What do you do with all this wonderful information?
 Why initiate it of course.
 After all, seven out of 10 ideas for new ventures in Amar Bhide’s study of entrepreneur founders came from an earlier job.
 This goes for nonprofits as well.
 A recent study on nonprofit innovation from Lester Salamon, Stephanie Geller, and Kasey Mengel surveyed 417 nonprofit organizations and found the most common way to learn about innovations was from peer organizations.